Nubian architecture: Kerma

-Kush and Napata
+Kush, Napata and the 25th dynasty.

 Between 1500–1085 BCE, Egyptian conquest and domination of Nubia was achieved.
 This conquest brought about the Napatan Phase of Nubian history, the birth of the Kingdom of Kush.
 Kush was immensely influenced by Egypt and eventually conquered it.
 During this phase we see the building of numerous pyramids and temples.

 Of much spiritual significance to Nubian pharaohs was Jebel Barkal.
 Nubian pharaohs received legitimacy from the site.
 They held pharaonic coronation and consulted its oracle.
 It was thought to be the dwelling place of the deity Amun.
 Temples for Mut, Hathor, and Bes are also present.
 Thirteen temples and three palaces have been excavated.

+The Temple of Amun at Jebel Barkal was arguably the most significant of the temples built in ancient Nubia.
+Originally constructed in the 15th century under Pharaoh Thutmose III, it was later reconstructed and modified by Kushite rulers during the 25th dynasty.
+In general, the architecture of most major Nubian temples was similar to the temple at Jebel Barkal.

+The Temple of Amun at Jebel Barkal consisted of a pylon with entrance gates, courtyards, hypostyle halls, and a sanctuary, as well as storage rooms and, most likely, living quarters and kitchens.
+The temple, as well as the entire complex, was oriented facing East in order to signify the importance of the rising sun.
+The layout of the temple generally mirrored Egyptian temple design with the exception of later Nubian modifications.

+The original temple was constructed using talatat blocks that were made of limestone.
+The main entrance, pylon, and first courtyard, which contained ten columns, was constructed by Egyptian Pharaoh Amenhotep IV.
+Tutankhamun added an additional courtyard, while Ramses II contributed two more pylons, a hypostyle courtyard, and a chapel.
+The materials used during this period included a mixture of limestone, sandstone, and green tiles.